 - Having Canadian bank accounts, credit cards, investment accounts, etc.

 If you are considered a resident of Canada then you must file a Canadian tax return and report all domestic and foreign income.
 If you have earned income abroad and paid tax on the income in the country it was earned, you will be credited the foreign tax on your Canadian tax return.

-For example, if you earned $30,000 of income from working in the United States and you filed a U.S. tax return and paid $5000 in U.S. taxes, you would still report the $30,000 of U.S. income on your Canadian tax return but because Canada and the U.S. have a tax treaty you would be credited with the $5000 you paid in the U.S.
+If you earned $30,000 of income from working in the United States and you filed a U.S. tax return and paid $5,000 in U.S. taxes, you still would report the $30,000 of U.S. income on your Canadian tax return.
+Because Canada and the U.S. have a tax treaty you would be credited with the $5,000 you paid in the U.S.